-Your application will grow in time, and so will your virtual machines!
-During the life of your project you will be able to resize your instance up and down, scaling its service level (the combination of CPU’s cores and RAM) and its disk size, optimizing it for your needs.
+Your application will grow in time, and so will your instances!
+During the life of your project you will be able to resize your instances up and down, scaling instance type (the combination of CPU cores and RAM) and disk size, optimizing them for your needs.

 Select the instance you wish to operate on, and from the instance detail you will be able to access the scaling interface.

 Please note that every scaling operation needs to be performed on a stopped instance.

 Scaling your CPU cores and the RAM of your instance is straightforward: * Stop your instance * Access the scaling view * Choose your new instance type * Restart your instance

 Remember that some instance types may be unavailable due to restrictions of your selected operating system.

 The instance type can only be scaled in the same instance family.
 For example, scaling a standard instance type to a GPU3 instance type is not supported.

 An exception is scaling across Standard, CPU and Memory optimized families.

 As for scaling the instance type, you can resize your disk size by steps of 1 GB.